ElijahBurke/ttg-challenge/TTG-Challenge.md

 ## Winner
 ### desc
-Once we were ready to pick a winner, we need to select a winner at random.
-If we don't already know the amount of entries (if we're closing based on time rather than max entries), then we check the length of the table/collection in the database, and pick a random number between one and the max.
-We then retrieve that entry from the database, and have the user information at hand to contact the winner.
-We use a loop to do this for as many tickets as we have available, first checking if the winning number has already come up before decrementing the number of tickets left available.
-Below is a simple implementation of this, where we store each winning entry in an object, with the winningNumber as the key, so we can have a fast access to see if it's already been picked.

 Once we're ready to pick a winner, we need to pick as many different random numbers as we have tickets available.
 To do this we can follow this process in a while loop, which terminates when there are no more tickets:
   - pick a random number
   - check it hasn't been picked already